Troubleshooting / Function Execution Timeout

 ---|---|

-To protect the system, DataFlux Func imposes a maximum execution time limit for functions and does not allow unlimited execution.
-If a certain period of time is exceeded, the execution process will be directly killed.
+To protect the system, DataFlux Func has a limit on the maximum execution time of functions and does not allow them to run indefinitely.
+After exceeding a certain time, the execution process will be directly killed.

 Specific manifestations include: